tomzx/blog.tomrochette.com-content/agi/books/ian-goodfellow-deep-learning/article.md

 * The primary causes of these adversarial examples is excessive linearity
 * Adversarial training discourages highly sensitive locally linear behavior by encouraging the network to be locally constant in the neighborhood of the training data

+## 8 Optimization for Training Deep Models
+### 8.1 How Learning Differs from Pure Optimization
+### 8.1.3 Batch and Minibatch Algorithms
+* Optimization algorithms that use the entire training set are called batch or deterministic gradient methods
+* Optimization algorithms that use only a single example at a time are sometimes called stochastic or sometimes online methods

+### 8.2 Challenges in Neural Network Optimization
+### 8.2.1 Ill-Conditioning
+* Very small steps increase the cost function

+### 8.2.2 Local Minima
+* The model identifiability problem: A model is said to be identifiable if a sufficiently large training set can rule out all but one setting of the model's parameter
+* Local minima can be problematic if they have high cost in comparison to the global minimum
+* A test that can rule out local minima as the problem is to plot the norm of the gradient over time.
+If the norm of the gradient does not shrink to insignificant size, the problem is neither local minima nor any other kind of critical point

+### 8.2.3 Plateaus, Saddles and Other Flat Regions
+* We can think of a saddle point as being a local minimum along one cross-section of the cost function and a local maximum along another cross-section
+* For a function $f: \mathbb{R}^n \rightarrow \mathbb{R}$, the expected ratio of the number of saddle points to local minima grows exponentially with $n$

+### 8.2.4 Cliffs and Exploding Gradients
+* The cliff can be dangerous whether we approach it from above or below, but fortunately its most serious consequences can be avoided using the gradient clipping heuristic
+* The basic idea is that the gradient does not specify the optimal step size, but only the optimal direction within an infinitesimal region
+* Cliff structures are most common in the cost functions for recurrent neural networks, because such models involve a multiplication of many factors, with one factor for each time step

+### 8.2.5 Long-Term Dependencies
+* The vanishing and exploding gradient problem refers to the fact that gradients through computational graph that contains a path that consists of repeatedly multiplying by a matrix $W$ are also scaled according to $diag(\lambda)^t$
+* Vanishing gradients make it difficult to know which direction the parameters should move to improve the cost function
+* Exploding gradients can make learning unstable

 # See also

 # References